Overview of Warehouses¶

 Default warehouse for the user,

-Default warehouse in the configuration file for the client, e.g. SnowSQL, used to connect to Snowflake (if the client supports configuration files),
+Default warehouse in the configuration file for the client utility (SnowSQL, JDBC driver, etc.) used to connect to Snowflake (if the client supports configuration files),

-Default warehouse specified on the command line (for a client) or through connection parameters passed to Snowflake (through a driver/connector).
+Default warehouse specified on the client command line or through the driver/connector parameters passed to Snowflake.

-In addition, the default warehouse for a session can be changed at any time through the USE WAREHOUSE command.
+In addition, the default warehouse for a session can be changed at any time by executing the USE WAREHOUSE command within the session.